 The Bradley Hare was born out of a collaboration of multidisciplinary minds; in conjunction with the Duke of Somerset’s estate, James and Andrew worked towards the mutual goal of building an inn that is at the heart of the village and the local community.
 The Bradley Hare aims to stay true to the roots of the building, creating a friendly and welcoming atmosphere where locals can meet and mix with the inn’s guests.

-Ben began his career in the food industry by completing a course at Leiths school of cookery, where he coincidentally met Jake, who he would later employ as Head Chef at The Bradley Hare.
+Ben began his career in the food industry by completing a course at Leiths school of cookery.
 Following an enjoyable stint working in a 2AA rosette kitchen, Ben made the move from the kitchen to the restaurant floor, putting his charming personality to good use.

 After working as a restaurant manager for a number of years, Ben moved to High Road House before taking on the exciting opportunity to return to Somerset and join the team at Babington House, Soho House’s exclusive country retreat.